KroloRDS/ThesisDanmaku/README.md

 # About
-Danmaku (Bullet Hell) video game I made for my engineering degree
+Danmaku (Bullet Hell) 2D video game I made for my engineering degree.
+The game consits of a brief sequence where you have to kill the enemy three times while dodging bullets.
+It's more of a tech demo, therefore it's a bit lacking on the graphics side (no backgrounds, basic copyright-free assets, etc.)

 Technologies used:
 * C++